huggingface/hub-docs/docs/hub/billing.md

 Private repository storage above the [included storage](./storage-limits.md) will be billed along with your subscription renewal.

 Note: PRO benefits are also included in the Enterprise Hub subscription.

+## Pay-as-you-go private storage

+Above the included 1TB (or 1TB per seat) of private storage in PRO and Enterprise Hub, private storage is invoiced at **$25/TB/month**, in 1TB increments.